typora/support.typora.io/_posts/2016-06-24-Backgound.md

 typora-root-url: ../
 ---

-> Some of following CSS style will work for latest version of Typora (>= 0.9.9.6 on macOS, and >=0.9.13 on Windows).
+> NOTE: Some of following CSS style will only work for recent versions of Typora (>= 0.9.9.6 on macOS, and >=0.9.13 on Windows).

->
-> About where to put those CSS, please follow [Add Custom CSS](/Add-Custom-CSS/).
+> TIP: To know where to put those CSS snippets, please see [Add Custom CSS](/Add-Custom-CSS/).

-Personally, I don't recommend users to set a background for a text editor, but if you still want this, you could follow this article.
+Personally, I don't recommend users set a background for a text editor, but if you still want this, here's what to do.

 For example, add a notebook background for Typora.
-The image is taken from [here](http://www.fuzzimo.com/free-seamless-textures-notebook-papers/), and be copied under the theme folder of Typora.
+(This free image is taken from [Fuzzimo](http://www.fuzzimo.com/free-seamless-textures-notebook-papers/), and is copied under the theme folder of Typora.)

-CSS code is like:
+Use CSS code like:

 ```css
 content {